badd-labs/badd-labs/lab4.1/README_solc.md

 INFO [06-26|14:39:04] Submitted contract creation              fullhash=0x3a866d157afb43afaef5e33ef7ec61ab0dfe2edf36783f8a332ee8d622dadea9 contract=0x5dDd255aBa54b65595BB80dDd492Ea260bBA23a1
 ```

 9. Execute the smart-contract program by running the following commands.
-They sequentially call two functions in the deployed contracts, `greeter` and `greet`:
+They sequentially call two functions in the deployed contracts, `greeter` and `greet`.
+Note that in the below command, a `gas` amount of 700,000 is specified.

 ```
 > helloVar.greeter.sendTransaction("Hello",{from:eth.accounts[0],gas:700000})